-Just like that, your time in Panama City is up (but look at all you saw and did!).
-Plan on an hour-long ride back to the airport (be prepared to hire a taxi since Uber isn’t always this far outside town) and then you’ll need an hour to get back through security and catch your flight.
+Just like that, your time in Panama City is over (but look at all you saw and did!).
+Plan on an hour-long ride back to the airport (be prepared to hire a taxi since Uber isn’t always this far outside town).
+Then, it’s another hour to get back through security and catch your flight.
 Thank goodness it’s a layover so you should already have your boarding pass and luggage checked all the way through.

-If you’re a nervous traveler and that’s cutting it too close to comfort for you, you’ll need to skip one of the stops on this trip.
-No big deal…you can always come back to Panama City!
+If you’re a nervous traveler and that’s cutting it too close to comfort for you, just skip one of the stops on this trip.
+No big deal…you can always come back for more things to do in Panama City!

 * * *

 Not ready to try it independently?
 Book your tour of things to do in Panama now!